UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

 ---
-title: Getting Started Guide for Cloud GPU Compute | UKCloud Ltd
+title: How to set up Cloud GPU Compute for UKCloud for VMware | UKCloud Ltd
-description: Provides information to get up and running with Cloud GPU Compute
+description: Provides information to get up and running with Cloud GPU Compute for UKCloud for VMware
-services: gpu
+services: vmware
 author: Sue Highmoor
-reviewer:
+reviewer: mhodgetts
-lastreviewed: 10/07/2018 12:06:26
+lastreviewed: 05/08/2019

-toc_rootlink: Getting Started
+toc_rootlink: How To
 toc_sub1:
 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Cloud GPU Compute
+toc_title: Set up Cloud GPU Compute for VMware
-toc_fullpath: Getting Started/gpu-gs-compute.md
+toc_fullpath: How To/vmw-how-setup-gpu-compute.md
-toc_mdlink: gpu-gs-compute.md
+toc_mdlink: vmw-how-setup-gpu-compute.md
 ---

-# Getting Started Guide for Cloud GPU Compute
+# How to set up Cloud GPU Compute for UKCloud for VMware

-## Introduction
+## Overview

 Cloud GPU enables you to supplement your on-platform compute resources with GPU capabilities.